How It Works

 Where do I pick-up my plant order?

 When you order online, you will select your pickup location, date and time at check-out.
-Online ordering for spring 2022 will be Feb 15 - March 15 for April pick-up.
-Exact dates and locations of the pop-up pick-up events will be announced in January 2022.
-Each event is hosted by a different, rad community partner that will receive a percent of the proceeds!
+Each event is hosted by a different, rad community partner that will receive a portion of the proceeds!
+For spring 2023, you can select from one of these four pick-up locations:

 What Will My Plants Look Like?